WHU-USI3DV/WHU-Synthetic/README.md

 ## 🚧 Download

 _Our dataset is currently under active preparation.
-Updates coming soon – watch this space!👀_
+Updates coming soon (It is expected to be released in mid-March) – watch this space!👀_

 ## 🔢 Dataset